performancemedia/eventiq/README.md

 ## Features

 - Modern, `asyncio` based python 3.8+ syntax
-- Minimal dependencies, only `pydantic` and `python-json-logger` are required
+- Minimal dependencies, only `anyio` and `pydantic` are required
 - Automatic message parsing based on type annotations (like FastAPI)
 - Code hot-reload
 - Highly scalable: each service can process hundreds of tasks concurrently, all messages are load balanced between all instances by default
 - Resilient - at least once delivery for all messages by default
 - Customizable & pluggable message encoders (json, msgpack, custom)
-- Json formatted logger
 - Multiple broker support (Nats, Kafka, Rabbitmq, Redis, PubSub, and more coming)
 - Easily extensible via Middlewares and Plugins
 - Cloud Events standard as base message structure (no more python specific `*args` and `**kwargs` in messages)